hicked/SYSC4001_A3_P1/README.md

 - Handles I/O and priority-based scheduling

 ## Assumptions
 - Priority is a separate input column (not PID-based).
-This is because the assignment completed using the previous instructions.
+This is because the assignment completed using the previous instructions (included in repo `a3.pdf`).
 They were then updated to say lower PID = higher Priority.
 This also just gives us more flexibility.
 - Metrics are tracked during execution, and then calculated (see header) at the end of each simulation (output in `execution.txt`)
 - Ignored any context switch times
 - simulations was used to record input/output instead of input_files and output_files since it was more organized this way